Tambra Raye Stevenson

 Tambra Raye Stevenson is an African-American entrepreneur, nutrition educator, public speaker, policy advisor, inventor, and food justice activist.
 Stevenson founded WANDA (Women, Advancing, Dietetics and Nutrition) and NativSol Kitchen.
 She is a Nutrition and Health Co-chair for the DC Food Policy Council, a Committee member for the National Agricultural Research, Extension, Education, and Economics (NAREEE) Advisory Board, and was named National Geographic Traveler of the Year in 2014.
+She is co-chair of Bringing It To The Table.

 Early life

+Stevenson was raised in a multi-faith family.

+Stevenson earned a BS degree in nutritional science and minored in Spanish at Oklahoma State University in 2002.
+During that same year, she completed a Study Abroad Program in Community Health and Spanish Immersion at Pontificia Universidad Católica Madre y Maestra, Santiago, Dominican Republic as a Boren National Security Scholar.

+In 2004, she continued her education at Tufts University School of Medicine in Boston, Massachusetts achieving an MPH in health communications.
+Stevenson, through the University of the District of Columbia, Washington D.C., began a Didactic Program in Dietetics in 2012, and completed a Dietetic Internship in 2014.